Chat Models

 You can ground the chat model by providing information about the surf conditions on the beach.

-Review this example where the chat model can access current beach conditions (current_weather) as a variable (context) in the prompt.
+Review this example where the chat model can access current beach conditions (current_weather) as a system message (context) in the prompt.

 python